Here's a spooky witch themed ride for Halloween!Read More

 Here's our pick of Devon's finest traffic, free family friendly cycle routes, plus some books and maps to help your planning.
 Don't forget to send us your favourites if we've missed them off.......

 The best family cycle routes in Devon

 This level route is virtually all traffic free, making it ideal for family cycling.
 The route starts in the heart of historic Exeter, and then passes through the city along the Exe Estuary Trail - part of the National Cycle Network route 2 (NCN2)

 The route then passes through Exeter Quay before heading to the ancient seafaring port of Topsham.
 You will cycle past RSPB reserves and beside the Exeter canal and also pass a few locks.
 There's plenty therefore to keep the kids interested along this flat route, which is a there and back ride (approx a 9 mile round trip to Topsham).
 Always be mindful of when you're off spring need to turn back.

 Further details and a map can be found on the Travel Devon website.

-Located just 15 minutes outside of Exeter, Halton Forest Park has great off road family cycling, what ever the age of your children.
+Located just 15 minutes outside of Exeter, Haldon Forest Park has great off road family cycling, what ever the age of your children.

 The Discovery Trail (1.5 miles) is a brilliant place to take very young cyclists who are just getting the hang of riding.
 There are fun features along the green graded route for children, regular resting points and some stunning views.
 This level, well surfaced trail uses the 'Access for All' standard suitable for wheelchairs and prams.